Fellow-Consulting-AG/NewSmartdata/docs/source/install.rst

     ./NewSmartdata

 If you followed the steps correctly, you should get an output to wait while downloading.
-In a few moments the New Smartdata App window should appear to get things started.
+In a few moments the SmartData App window should appear to get things started.

 .. image:: source/images/New_Smartdata.jpg
     :align: center